101

 What are chemical equations?

-chemical reaction, wherein the reactant entities are given on the left-hand side
+A chemical equation is the symbolic representation of a chemical reaction, wherein the reactant entities are given on the left-hand side and the product entities on the right-hand side.

-The coefficients next to the symbols and formulae of
+The coefficients next to the symbols and formulae of entities, are the absolute values of the stoichiometric numbers.

 104